nealcaren/jupyter-book/_build/counting/sentiment.md

+The column of interest is *commentBody.*

-To estimate the Afinn sentiment score for all of the responses in the dataframe, we can `apply` the scorer to create a new column.
+To estimate the Afinn sentiment score for all of the responses in the dataframe, we can `apply` the scorer to the commentBody column to create a new column.
 This takes a couple of seconds.